ShepherdOnline/ShepherdOnline/_drafts/2016-11-06-announcing-new-improvements-for-the-shepherd-journal.md

 categories:
   - Uncategorized
 ---
-The Shepherd Journal is accepting submissions of articles from its
+The Shepherd Journal is accepting submissions of articles from organizations, businesses, and residents in Shepherd.
+Submissions can be for upcoming events, announcements about ongoing projects, athletic competitions, or even just